 Linda Tannenbaum, Founder & CEO/President

-Linda is a clinical laboratory scientist with a degree in bacteriology from UCLA.
-She ran and was part-owner of a clinical laboratory for over 20 years.
-Her passion today is finding a cure for these chronic complex diseases — giving the millions suffering their lives back — and improving clinical care for patients.
+Linda Tannenbaum is a clinical laboratory scientist with a degree in bacteriology from UCLA.
+Prior to founding OMF, she ran and co-owned a clinical laboratory for over two decades.
+Today, Linda’s passion lies in finding a cure for these chronic complex diseases, improving clinical care for patients, and giving millions who suffer from these diseases their lives back.

 Kimberly Hicks, COO/CFO/Treasurer